 Sub-basin Description

-1. NPRB from the CO/WY state line to Pathfinder Dam

-2. NPRB from Pathfinder Dam to Guernsey Dam.

-- 3. NPRB from the Guernsey Dam to the WY/NE state line with the exception that downstream of the Whalen Diversion Dam the southern boundary will be the Gering/Fort Laramie Canal. - 4.
-Upper Laramie River Basin, upstream of Wheatland Irrigation District's tunnel no. 2. - 5.
-Lower Laramie River Basin, downstream of Wheatland Irrigation District's tunnel no. 2 and upstream of the Gering/Fort Laramie Canal, and including those lands between the Horse Creek and Laramie River Drainages. - 6.
+- 1. NPRB from the CO/WY state line to Pathfinder Dam - 2.
+NPRB from Pathfinder Dam to Guernsey Dam. - 3.
+NPRB from the Guernsey Dam to the WY/NE state line, the southern boundary being the Gering/Ft.
+Laramie Canal, with the exception that lands above the canal, but irrigated from that canal, will be included. - 4.
+Upper Laramie River Basin, upstream of Wheatland Irrigation District's tunnel no. 2 - 5.
+Lower Laramie River Basin, downstream of Wheatland Irrigation District's tunnel no. 2 and upstream of the Gering/Fort Laramie Canal, including those lands between the Horse Creek and Laramie River drainages, and excluding lands above the Gering/Ft.
+Laramie Canal, but irrigated from that canal. - 6.
 Horse Creek Drainage, following its topographic boundary until it intersects with the Gering/Fort Laramie Canal, then the canal becomes the drainage boundary for purposes of this plan.